How Sealos DevBox Solved Container Commit Performance: From 15 Minutes to 1 Second

 chmod +x /usr/bin/containerd

-3. Enable the New Diff Plugin
+Step 3: Configure the New Diff Plugin

 [plugins."io.containerd.service.v1.diff-service"]

-default = ["overlayfs-diff"]
+default = ["overlayfs-diff"] # Enable our optimized plugin

 systemctl start containerd

-# Verify the plugin is loaded
+# Validate the new plugin is active

 ctr plugins ls | grep overlayfs-diff